If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If you think your succulent has been infested with pests, the best thing to do is remove the plant from its pot and inspect it closely.

-If you see any insects or pests, use an organic insecticide to get rid of them.
+If you see any insects or pests, use an organic insecticide to eliminate them.

-You can also try washing the plant’s leaves with a strong stream of water to wash away any pests or honeydew.
+You can also try washing the plant leaves with a strong stream of water to wash away any pests or honeydew.

-Be sure to keep your succulent in a location where it will get plenty of sunlight.
-Sunlight will help kill any insects or pests that may be on the plant.
+Be sure to keep your plant in a location with plenty of sunlight.
+Sunlight will help kill any insects or pests on the plant.

 If you’re having trouble getting rid of the pests, you may want to consider using a horticultural oil or soap.

-You can also use one part dish soap to ten parts water should be mixed in a spray bottle and sprayed on the succulent leaves.
+You can also use one part dish soap to ten parts water, which should be mixed in a spray bottle and sprayed on the leaves.

-Be sure to avoid getting the soap in the plant’s soil, as it will kill the succulent.
+Avoid getting the soap in the plant’s soil, as it will kill the plant.

 Transplant shock is another common reason why succulent leaves droop.

-When you transplant a succulent, you’re essentially moving it from one pot to another.
+When you transplant a succulent, you move it from one pot to another.

 This can be a traumatic experience for the succulent and cause the leaves to droop or wilt.